Global stocks turn positive in knife-edge U.S. election race | MarketScreener

+Wall Street started with a tech-led surge but traders had seen dizzying volatility as the razor-edged race left the final outcome in doubt for days or even weeks.

-Democratic contender Joe Biden took to the air to declare he was optimistic about winning and called for all votes to be counted, no matter how long it took.
+Democratic contender Joe Biden took to the air to declare he remained optimistic about winning and called for all votes to be counted, no matter how long it took.

 President Donald Trump responded in trademark combative style, saying he had won, that "they" were trying to steal the election, and that he would go the U.S. Supreme Court to fight for victory.